-The Compensation Committee continued to use net income, ROAA, non-performing assets/ assets ("NPA") and efficiency ratio as metrics for the 2022 AIP.
-ROAA is a profitability measure while the NPA ratio reinforces our goal of maintaining strong credit quality.
+The Compensation Committee continued to use net income, ROAA, non-performing assets/ assets ("NPA"), and efficiency ratio as metrics for the 2023 AIP.
+The macro economic environment, including rising interest rates, was forecasted to negatively impact the Company's financial results.
+However, the 2023 net income target was set above our budget to improve goal rigor.
+ROAA and NPAs were established using our budget and were set below 2022 due to a more challenging economic environment for 2023.
+ROAA is a profitability measure, and the NPA ratio reinforces our goal of maintaining strong credit quality.
 A lower NPA ratio mitigates the risk of lowering loan underwriting standards to increase loan production through increased residential mortgage loan volume.